Secret of Evermore: Setting

-Story
+Plot

 The story of Secret of Evermore begins with a black and white flashback to 1965, in a small town called Podunk, USA.
 In a laboratory situated on the roof of a mansion, a malfunction occurs which causes the area to flood with a white flash of light.
 Thirty years later, the game's young protagonist is leaving a theater when his pet dog chases after a cat on the street.
 The boy hurriedly follows him, eventually reaching a large, abandoned mansion.
 He discovers the hidden laboratory with a large machine built in the center.
 When the dog begins to chew on some wires, the pair find themselves transported to the surreal world of Evermore, beginning in the space station Omnitopia.
 A butler dressed in a white tailcoat greets the boy when he appears, only to lock him in a room with several attack robots.
 The boy manages to escape in a shuttle pod, where he finds his dog holed up in the cockpit.

-The shuttle crash-lands in a dense jungle on top of a plateau.
-When the boy emerges, he finds a ferocious-looking beast has replaced his dog.
+The shuttle crashlanded in a dense jungle on top of a plateau.
+When the boy emerges, he finds a ferocious-looking wolf has replaced his dog.
 He decides to perform a test to see if the wolf is really his pet dog.
 He tosses a stick for the wolf to fetch, but the wolf retrieves a giant bone instead.
-The boy shrugs this off and assumes the beast is his dog.
+The boy shrugs this off and assumes the wolf is his dog.